Surrogacy in Cambodia

 Although surrogacy in Cambodia is now banned, standard fertility treatments will not be affected by the restriction.
 IVF procedures can continue as planned, oocytes can be imported/exported from the country, embryos can be conceived and moved to alternative clinics.
 Only the embryo transfer procedure has been prohibited if the recipient is a surrogate mother.

-Service providers who worked exclusively in Cambodia are now developing packages to take advantage of the policy by creating cross-border programs with nearby countries, such as Laos or Malaysia.
+Some service providers who worked exclusively in Cambodia have developed packages to take advantage of the policy by creating cross-border programs with nearby countries, such as Laos or Malaysia.
 Some programs already offer to conceive embryos in Cambodia and then send them to other countries for the surrogacy procedure.
+While technically not illegal, the process has serious risks.
 Reputable consultants should recommend clients go to a country with friendly laws and a supportive medical infrastructure for surrogacy.

 Laos is next to both Cambodia and Thailand, and some agents find it convenient to move across the border to complete surrogacy procedures.
 In some cases, traveling across the border may be a necessary emergency option, but couples researching surrogacy in Cambodia should look outside southeast Asia.